Green Lake Township, Michigan

 Green Lake Township is a civil township of Grand Traverse County in the U.S. state of Michigan.
 The population was 6,703 at the 2020 census, an increase from 5,784 at the 2010 census.
 The township is named after Green Lake, one of two large lakes in the township (the other being Duck Lake).

 The township is the home of Interlochen Center for the Arts, an arts boarding school.
 Interlochen State Park is also within the township.

 History

 Green Lake Township was organized in 1883, from part of Blair Township.
 This makes it the newest township in Grand Traverse County.

 Interlochen Center for the Arts was established in Green Lake Township in 1928 by Joseph E. Maddy.

+On September 17, 2026, an F-16 fighter jet from the 149th Fighter Wing of the Texas Air National Guard crashed while training near the Glacier Ponds neighborhood of eastern Green Lake Township.
+While the pilot ejected safely, an area within a 1 mi radius was evacuated due to hazardous chemicals spilled.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.3 sqmi, of which 29.4 sqmi is land and 6.9 sqmi (19.10%) is water.
 The township is located in the west of Grand Traverse County, sharing a boundary with Benzie County.

 Green Lake Township's most notable features are the two large lakes within its borders, Green Lake and Duck Lake.
 Interlochen Center for the Arts and Interlochen State Park are located on the isthmus between these two lakes.
 Additionally, a small portion of Long Lake extends into Green Lake Township from the north.
 The headwaters of the Platte River at Long Lake are within the township.

 The Green Lake Airport is a small, unpaved airport located in the south of the township.